Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Realizability

 satisfies $\Gamma \subseteq \Aut(f)$.
 Doyle and McMullen derived another more general construction, again using classical invariant theory, which creates maps with automorphism group containing $\Gamma$ \cite{DM}.
 Specifically, given two invariants $F,G$ with degrees satisfying $\deg(F)= \deg(G)+2$ (or $G=0$), the map is given by

-They also used complex analysis to prove that every dynamical system with automorphism group containing $\Gamma$ arises from their construction.
+They also prove analytically that every dynamical system with automorphism group containing $\Gamma$ arises from their construction.
 With this machine for creating dynamical systems with symmetries, the only concern is that we might not exactly have $\Gamma = \Aut(f)$.
-To be sure we have a solution to the realizability problem, we must check against the existence of \emph{extra automorphisms.} De Faria and Hutz used this machinery to solve the realizability problem over $\C$ as well as to produce infinite families where every member of the family has automorphism group containing $\Gamma$ \cite{Hutz15}.
+To be sure we have a solution to the realizability problem, we must check against the existence of \emph{extra automorphisms.} De Faria and Hutz used in \cite{Hutz15} this machinery to solve the realizability problem over $\C$ as well as to produce infinite families where every member of the family has automorphism group containing $\Gamma$.

 Now we replace the base field $\C$ by $\bar{\FF}_p$ and explain how the above story morphs at each step. \begin{itemize} \item As shown by the classification of Faber \cite{Faber}, there are many more conjugacy classes to test.